mcwatts/Hitchhiker/README.md

 	dockerfile build -t dockerfile .

-View all images/ensure you build your docker correctly.
+View all images/ensure you built your docker correctly.

 	docker images